 Getting ready for an EKG or echo

-Before having an EKG or echo, tell your doctor or nurse about all the medications you are taking.
+Topics to discuss.
+Before having an EKG or echo, tell your health care team about all the medications you are taking.
 Also ask whether you should take them on the day of the test because some may affect the results.

 During the procedure